johan-bh/Social-Data---Final-Project/index.markdown

 **How to use the UrbanShield Navigator:**
 - Adjust time accordingly
+- Select your sex
+- Select the crimes that you most want to avoid
 - Enter start (e.g. "Lower East Side, NYC") and destination address (e.g "Upper East Side, NYC) - specific addresses works just fine too
 - Click draw route
 - Drag route to avoid hotspots or change start/end location